Omnitele onderzoekt de mobiele klantervaring in Nederland 2017

 Similar to 2016, the results show that the customer experience of mobile services in Netherlands is in general terms again on a very good level.
 The VoLTE voice quality results are equal to the results of measurement which Omnitele has carried out in similar European markets.
 The average call setup times in the Dutch survey appear to be a bit faster in comparison with the results obtained from these similar markets.

 Omnitele Ltd., founded in 1988 to set up the first GSM network in the world, is a pioneer within the wireless industry with over two decades of leading edge network and business consulting experience worldwide.
-Omnitele’s strengths lie in the experience received from 1.000+ projects conducted in 80+ countries.
-The expertise areas of the company include network strategy, design and quality assurance.
+Omnitele’s strengths lie in the experience received from 1.000+ projects conducted in 96 countries.
+The expertise areas of the company include network strategy, design, monitoring and optimisation.
 For more information, visit www.omnitele.com